 An ApprenticeshipsNI framework sets out the requirements your apprentice must meet to achieve their Full Framework ApprenticeshipsNI Certificate at that level.

-All frameworks include induction requirements, a knowledge-based qualification, a competency-based qualification, and Essential Skills requirements.
+All frameworks include induction requirements, a knowledge-based qualification, a competency-based qualification, Essential Skills requirements and any other qualification deemed mandatory by the industry for example AM2 Test.

 A small number of frameworks have additional requirements such as previous qualifications or experience but these are clearly outlined where applicable.